ddecremer/sails-recipes/README.md

         - The recipe's ingredients should not exceed 15 items, and each should not exceed 50 characters.
         - The recipe's instructions should not exceed 20 items, and each should not exceed 200 characters.
         - The chef that submits the recipe should be registered in the system.
-        - The category or type of recipe should be one of the allowed recipes in our system, for example: breakfast, lunch, dinner, snack, - etc.
+        - The category or type of recipe should be one of the allowed recipes in our system, for example: breakfast, lunch, dinner, snack, et cetera.
-        - Each ingredient item, should have the name of the ingredient, the amount and the measurement.
+        - Each ingredient item should have the name of the ingredient, the amount, and the measurement.

 1. As a cook, I want to search for recipes that interest me, so I can find recipes by matching the given text.